YeeticusFinch/Fancy-Chess/README.md

 #### Unicorn
 Can jump 2 spaces laterally, or 1 space diagonally
 #### Evil Wolf
-Moves like a king but with no backwards movement
+Moves like a king, but with no backwards movement
 #### Falcon
 Moves forward as a bishop, and backwards as a rook
 #### Faro